Ecological design

 Ecological design or ecodesign is an approach to designing products and services that gives special consideration to the environmental impacts of a product over its entire lifecycle.
 Sim Van der Ryn and Stuart Cowan define it as "any form of design that minimizes environmentally destructive impacts by integrating itself with living processes."
 Ecological design can also be defined as the process of integrating environmental considerations into design and development with the aim of reducing environmental impacts of products through their life cycle.

 The idea helps connect scattered efforts to address environmental issues in architecture, agriculture, engineering, and ecological restoration, among others.
-The term was first used by John Button in 1998.
-Ecological design was originally conceptualized as the “adding in “of environmental factor to the design process, but later turned to the details of eco-design practice, such as product system or individual product or industry as a whole.
+The term was first used by Sim Van der Ryn and Stuart Cowan in 1996.
+Ecological design was originally conceptualized as the "adding in "of environmental factor to the design process, but later turned to the details of eco-design practice, such as product system or individual product or industry as a whole.
 With the inclusion of life cycle modeling techniques, ecological design was related to the new interdisciplinary subject of industrial ecology.

 Overview

 As the whole product's life cycle should be regarded in an integrated perspective, representatives from advanced product design, production, marketing, purchasing, and project management should work together on the Ecodesign of a further developed or new product.
 Together, they have the best chance to predict the holistic effects of changes of the product and their environmental impact.
 Considerations of ecological design during product development is a proactive approach to eliminate environmental pollution due to product waste.

 An eco-design product may have a cradle-to-cradle life cycle ensuring zero waste is created in the whole process.
 By mimicking life cycles in nature, eco-design can serve as a concept to achieve a truly circular economy.

-Environmental aspects which ought to be analysed for every stage of the life cycle are:
+Environmental aspects which could be analysed for every stage of the life cycle are: